chetx27/chetx27/README.md

 ## 🎨 Fun Facts

 - 📚 love binging on books when i need space
-- 🌸 Rose Pine/Lilac? my favorite color scheme (can you tell?😄)
+- 🌸 Rose Pine/Lilac? my favorite color scheme (can you tell? 😄)
 - ☕ Coffee?
 Hell no. Not in this lifetime.
 - 🎯 Weird?
 100% Yes.
 - 💡 Believer in clean code and even cleaner commits
 - 🎮 When I'm not coding, I'm probably designing or reading
+- 👀 Currently exploring Computer Vision and Face Recognition projects

 ---